veracity/veracity-documentation/sections/tenantmanagement/tenantmanagement.md

 The service supports multiple tenants, representing different stores within the mall.

-Use the following endpoints to manage tenants and their associated applications.
+Use the following endpoints to manage tenants and their associated services.

 #### Upon establishing a user session

-To check if the user has access to the application through one or more tenants, call the following endpoint using the GET method:
+To check if the user has access to the service through one or more tenants, call the following endpoint using the GET method:
 * `/me/applications/{applicationId}/tenants`

-The user will see different pages when accessing the application depending on the response.
+The user will see different pages when accessing the service depending on the response.
 * If the response is an empty list, the user will be redirected to the unauthorized page.
-* If the response contains one tenant, the user will be redirected to the application using this tenant.
+* If the response contains one tenant, the user will be redirected to the service using this tenant.
 * If the response contains two or more tenants, the user will be redirected to the page where they can choose which tenant they want to work with.

 Note that the tenant ID can be passed in a cookie, URL query parameter or header value.